WennderSantos/marsexplorer/README.md

 First thing I did was to decide how I would want the data to come to the business logic functions.
 Once decided, I started to write test cases and the functions in the logic file itself.

 As the input comes from a text file and it is not in an easy pattern, I created an `adapter` layer which has the knowledge to get the content from the input file and convert them into a format the business logic know.
-The adapter layer is also reponsible to convert a result in a format the caller is expecting.
+The adapter layer is also reponsible to convert a position into a format the caller is expecting.

 The config file has the initial configuration the program need.
 Some constants and some specifications using regex which is used by the adapter layer to validate the input data.
 I am using `Clojure spec` as a tool to validate the integrity of input data.